 On long-term rental agreements, property owners have to wait until the expiry of the annual lease contract in order to increase the rent.
 If the owner fails to give three months’ notice, they will not be eligible to increase the rent until the following year.

 Short-term rental contracts allow Dubai property owners to avoid these legal caveats and adjust the rent to be in line with the actual market values every time a new tenant comes in.

 It is no secret that Dubai has a thriving tourist economy.
 However, many people find hotels in Dubai expensive to afford.
 This means that property owners can offer accommodations that provide an alternative to hotels without having to worry about proving the same level of service.

 Like anything, one of the responsibilities required of property owners is to build relationships with their renters.
 This ensures that the transaction goes as smoothly as possible.
 And prevents unnecessary confusion from arising between the parties.

-A surprising perk of having frequent turnover in a rental property is that property owners get the opportunity to meet and interact with many interesting people.
+A surprising perk of having a frequent turnover in a rental property is that property owners get the opportunity to meet and interact with many interesting people.
 This is particularly true in Dubai.
-The city attracts many high-profile business clientele who can provide a useful contact to have around in the future.
+The city attracts high-profile business clientele who can provide a useful contact to have around in the future.

 Despite all the obvious perks of providing short-term rentals in Dubai, many property owners remain dubious.
 After all, this means more potential tenants to screen in addition to contributing more to upkeep, cleanliness, and maintenance.
 Sometimes, it can seem like it is just easier to have a long-term renter.